Santino Fontana

 Santino Fontana is an American actor and singer.
 He began his career in 2006 playing Hamlet at the Guthrie Theater.
 He has received a Tony Award, two Drama Desk Awards, an Outer Critics Circle Award, Lucille Lortel Award, Obie Award, and Clarence Derwent Award.
 In 2019, Fontana won the Tony, Drama Desk, and Outer Critics Circle Awards for his lead performance as Michael Dorsey in the stage adaptation of Tootsie.
 In addition to his stage and TV work, Fontana voiced Prince Hans in Disney's 2013 animated film Frozen.

 Early life and education

 Fontana was born in California.
 He grew up in Richland, WA and graduated from Richland High School in 2000.
+As a youth, he trained during the summers at Interlochen Center for the Arts.
 He is a graduate of the University of Minnesota/Guthrie Theater BFA Actor Training Program.